-Problem Possible Cause and Solution H) YOU HEAR UNUSUAL NOISES COMING FROM THE HOIST AND YOU ARE IN THE AIR WARNING!
+Problem Possible Cause and Solution H) HOIST OPERATES IN ↓DOWN DIRECTION WHEN OVERSPEED BRAKE TEST BUTTON IS PUSHED WARNING!
+HOIST MAY BE OUT OF PHASE.
+DO NOT OPERATE. ■ Call your supervisor. ■ Have a certified electrician correct phase on outlet receptacle. ■ Contact a certified Spider® service center for servicing and repair.
+I) HOIST DOES NOT STOP IMMEDIATELY WHEN THE CONTROL SWITCH IS RELEASED ■ Push the overspeed brake test button and wait to be rescued. ■ Call your supervisor. ■ Return the hoist to a certified Spider® service center for servicing.
+J) YOU HEAR UNUSUAL NOISES COMING FROM THE HOIST AND YOU ARE IN THE AIR WARNING!
 WIRE ROPE MAY BE JAMMED.
 DO NOT OPERATE.
-ANY ATTEMPT TO OPERATE THE HOIST MAY CAUSE SERIOUS INJURY OR DEATH.
-Push the Emergency Stop Button.
-Push the Overspeed Brake Test Button and wait to be rescued.
-Unplug the hoist from the power cord.
-Call your supervisor.
-Return the hoist to a certified Spider® service center for servicing.
-I) YOU HEAR UNUSUAL NOISES COMING FROM THE HOIST AND YOU ARE ON THE GROUND WARNING!
+ANY ATTEMPT TO OPERATE THE HOIST MAY CAUSE SERIOUS INJURY OR DEATH. ■ Push the emergency stop button. ■ Push the overspeed brake test button and wait to be rescued. ■ Unplug the hoist from the power cord. ■ Call your supervisor. ■ Return the hoist to a certified Spider® service center for servicing.
+K) YOU HEAR UNUSUAL NOISES COMING FROM THE HOIST AND YOU ARE ON THE GROUND WARNING!
 WIRE ROPE MAY BE JAMMED.
-DO NOT OPERATE.
-Check for damaged wire rope and replace as necessary.
-Check for dirt on the wire rope and clean/lubricate as necessary.
-Check the hoist for visible signs of damage.
-Call your supervisor.
-Return the hoist to a certified Spider® service center for servicing.
-J) HOIST DOES NOT STOP IMMEDIATELY WHEN THE OPERATION BUTTONS ARE RELEASED Push the Overspeed Brake Test Button and wait to be rescued.
-Call your supervisor.
-Return the hoist to a certified Spider® service center for servicing.
-K) HOIST OPERATES IN ↓DOWN DIRECTION WHEN OVERSPEED BRAKE TEST BUTTON IS PUSHED WARNING!
-HOIST MAY BE OUT OF PHASE.
-DO NOT OPERATE.
-Call your supervisor.
-Have a certified electrician correct phase on outlet receptacle.
-Contact a certified Spider® service center for servicing and repair.
+DO NOT OPERATE. ■ Check for damaged wire rope and replace as necessary. ■ Check for dirt on the wire rope and clean/lubricate as necessary. ■ Check the hoist for visible signs of damage. ■ Call your supervisor. ■ Return the hoist to a certified Spider® service center for servicing.